|Home||Natural Family Living||Big Life Issues||Death & Immortality

 The medicalisation of the World means we focus on vaccinations and drugs, when we really need to deliver clean water, sanitation, nutrition, equality, Love.
 The world seems so quick to hail medicine as the miracle when it is merely a stopgap (e.g. see here and here).
 The true miracles are Water and Love.

 The medicalisation of Farming includes the widespread use of antibiotics and antifungal drugs.
+We need to get the most-used weedkiller glyphosate out of our bread and our bodies.
 We need to return to some form of Ecological Farming (e.g. Natural Farming, Organic Farming, Biodynamic Agriculture).

 A Spiritual Perspective